-A grievance is defined as a perception by the student of unfair treatment related to academic progression.
+A grievance is defined as a perception by the student of being harmed by being treated unfairly and/or arbitrarily related to academic progression.

-The grievance process exists as a means of resolving an issue as quickly as possible following the event/issue/decision to ensure due process or fair, equitable treatment for the student.
+The grievance process exists as a means of resolving an issue as quickly as possible following the event/issue/decision to ensure fair and equitable treatment for the student.
 The intention is to address and resolve the issue in a professional, confidential manner.
-45